 - NUR 45100

-- All prior nursing courses are pre-requisites to NUR 49800 (Capstone).
-It is taken as the last NUR course.
+- NUR 49800* Capstone Course in Nursing is the last nursing course you will take.
+All prior nursing courses are pre-requisites to NUR 49800 (Capstone).

 - Students can enroll in NUR 49800 with up to 6 outstanding credit hours remaining in non-nursing requirements.

 - In most cases, lower division nursing courses are not transfer equivalents to PNW upper division nursing classes.

 - NUR course descriptions are available on the RN-BSN program website .

 - A semester-by-semester breakdown of nursing course offerings is available by reviewing the Carousel of Nursing Courses